RandomFungus/RandomFungus/README.md

 - 👋 Hi, I’m @RandomFungus
-- 👀 I’m interested in ...
-Airsoft
+- 👀 I’m interested in Airsoft
-- 🌱 I’m currently learning ...
-Lua
+- 🌱 I’m currently learning Lua and C++
 - 💞️ I’m looking to collaborate on ...
-Idk gimme Ideas
-- 📫 How to reach me ...
+- 📫 How to reach me: Via Discord and others
 - ⚡ Fun fact: ...

 <!---